-DON EDDLEMAN, 67, of LaCasa Community passed away on
+DON EDDLEMAN, 67, of LaCasa Community in TX passed

 Don was born on October 1, 1935 in Whitney, TX, to Rosa